-Asia Today: Jump in cases on cruise ship docked in Nagasaki
+Asia Today: Clusters among crew on 2 ships in Taiwan, Japan

 In other developments around the Asia-Pacific region:

-— CHINA INSTITUTES NEW CONTROLS: The capital of a northeastern border province is tightening rules on coronavirus prevention and control as cases there rise.
+— CHINA INSTITUTES NEW CONTROLS: The capital of a northeastern border province is tightening rules on coronavirus prevention and control as cases rise.
 State media reported residential compounds in Harbin and villages on the outskirts were ordered to restrict access and install monitoring equipment on the doors of people forced to self-quarantine.
-With domestic cases near zero elsewhere in China, Heilongjiang province has become a hot spot, mainly due to Chinese citizens flying in from Russia.
+Heilongjiang province has become a hot spot, mainly due to Chinese citizens flying in from Russia.
 The land border has been closed and a field hospital built to handle patient overloads.
 The 30 new cases China reported Wednesday include 23 from abroad and seven domestic cases, all in Heilongjiang.

 — AUSTRALIA-CHINA SPAT: Treasurer Josh Frydenberg said Chinese criticism that Australia is parroting U.S. calls for transparency on the origins of the coronavirus is “unwarranted.”
 Frydenberg told Australian Broadcasting Corp. that Australian officials’ role “is to defend the Australian national interest, and that’s what we’ll continue to do, and we’ll speak up about it as required.”
 China’s foreign ministry also said Foreign Minister Marise Payne’s call for a review of the virus’s origins and China’s handling of the outbreak was “not based on facts.”

-— TAIWAN NAVY CASES: Two admirals in Taiwan’s navy have been removed from their posts pending further investigation into responsibility for a coronavirus cluster on a ship that has infected 27 people.
-At a news conference, Defense Minister Yen De-fa bowed to apologize for the virus infections on the ship.
+— TAIWAN NAVY CASES: President Tsai Ing-wen said she bore responsibility for a virus cluster on a navy ship that has infected 27 people.
+“I want to present my apologies for letting Taiwanese people bear the risk of the epidemic,” she said.
+Two admirals were removed from their posts pending further investigation into responsibility for the infections, Taiwan’s defense chief said.

 — RELIGIOUS MEETING ARRESTS: Indian authorities arrested 29 people, including 16 foreigners, who participated in an Islamic missionary meeting last month now tied to a large cluster of infections.
 Police said a university professor who had arranged shelter for Indonesians was also arrested.
 They were booked on charges of violating the Foreigners Act and colluding by sheltering foreigners and shielding information about them from the police.
 The government has blamed the Muslim missionary movement Tablighi Jamaat for a surge in virus infections.
-India has 18,601 cases, and authorities say more than 4,200 cases were linked to the missionary meeting.
+India has 18,601 cases, more than 4,200 linked to the missionary meeting.

 — SOUTH KOREAN CASES DECLINE: South Korea reported 11 new cases of the coronavirus and one more death, bringing its national totals to 10,694 cases and 238 deaths.
 Infections continue to wane in the hardest-hit city of Daegu, which reported just one new case.
 With its caseload slowing, South Korea has begun to relax social distancing amid concerns over the epidemic’s economic shock.